ji-podhead/RHEL_9_Foreman_Guide/docs/libvirt/readme.md

 ***try to add the libvirt compute resource in foreman:***
 > - open the dashboard, and try to add a computeresource like this:
 > ![adding_computeresource](https://github.com/ji-podhead/RHEL_9_Foreman_Guide/blob/main/img/add_libvirt_computeresource.png?raw=true)
-> -	I had to restart my computer at this point because the libvirtd-admin.socket service stopped
+> -	I had to restart my computer at before that because the libvirtd-admin.socket service stopped
 >   > - you can check that by using systemctl:
 >   >```Bash
 >   >     # systemctl status libvirtd
+>   >```
 >   >     ● libvirtd.service - libvirt legacy monolithic daemon
 >   >     Loaded: loaded (/usr/lib/systemd/system/libvirtd.service; disabled; preset>
 >   >     Active: active (running) since Mon 2024-05-27 16:21:53 CEST; 1s ago
 >   >     TriggeredBy:		 			● libvirtd-admin.socket
 >   > 	                  		        ● libvirtd-ro.socket
 >   >	         						● libvirtd.socket
 >   >```

 ---

 ## Creating and Configuring a Network Bridge on Linux Using nmcli ***(OPTIONAL)***